Sterile neutrino: Detection attempts

 In January 2023, the STEREO experiment published its final result, reporting the most precise measurement of the antineutrino energy spectrum associated with the fission of uranium-235.
-The data is consistent with the standard model and rejects the hypothesis of a sterile neutrino.
+The data is consistent with the Standard Model and rejects the hypothesis of a light sterile neutrino with a mass of around 1 eV/c2.

+In 2023 results of searches by the CMS set new limits for sterile neutrinos with masses of 2–3 GeV/c2.